-Biden names transition teams to gather information about federal agencies
+These are the experts who will lead Biden’s transition at federal agencies

 An array of diverse and long-established experts in the federal government will lead or hold prominent roles on the teams, ranging from state and local officials with track records in key policy areas to former diplomats and other senior officials from the Obama administration.

 Transition officials stressed that the diversity of these initial emissaries to the government reflect the Biden team’s commitment to a diverse workforce at all levels.
-Some are likely to stay on as political appointees, while others will return to other roles outside government, following a long tradition in new administrations.
+Some are likely to stay on as political appointees, while others will return to their roles outside government, following a long tradition in new administrations.

 These are some officials who will have prominent roles in the effort and the agency they will work with: